 Required courses include the introductory course (ENST-120), Environmental History (ENST-220/HIST-104 or HIST-105), Economics (ENST-230/ECON-111E or ECON-111), Statistics (ENST-240/STAT-111E or STAT-111 or STAT-135), Ecology (ENST-210/BIOL-230), and Environmental Policy (ENST-260).
 The senior seminar (ENST-495, offered in the fall), fulfills the comprehensive requirement.

 Beyond the required core courses, majors must take at least four courses from the list of electives.
-Elective courses must include at least one course from each of the two categories (Category I: Natural sciences and Category II: Social sciences and Humanities), which span different fields of environmental inquiry.
+Elective courses must include at least one course from each of two categories (Category I: Natural sciences and Category II: Social sciences and Humanities), which span different fields of environmental inquiry.

-The honors program in Environmental Studies is a two semester sequence.
+The honors program in Environmental Studies involves two course credits.
 Majors electing to pursue honors are required to submit a thesis proposal to the Department prior to enrolling in ENST-498.
 Following successful completion of ENST-498, students complete their thesis by enrolling in ENST-499.
 Here are more details for students wishing to undertake a thesis in Environmental Studies.

 Recommended Course Sequence

-Students interested in majoring in ENST should consider taking one of the following core requirements of the ENST major in the fall of Year 1: Economics (ECON-111E/ENST-230), Environmental History (ENST-220/HIST-104 or HIST-105), Statistics (STAT-111E/ENST-240 or STAT-135) or Environmental Policy (ENST-252 or 260).
-Enrollment in electives for the major should also be considered.
+Students interested in majoring in ENST should consider taking one of the following core requirements of the ENST major in the fall semester of Year 1: Economics (ENST-230/ECON-111E or ECON-111), Environmental History (ENST-220/HIST-104 or HIST-105), Statistics (ENST-240/STAT-111E or STAT-111 or STAT-135).
+Other courses serving as electives may also be considered in the first semester.